 A landmark study 2006 study by Dr. Russell Barkley, a clinical neuropsychologist at the Medical University of South Carolina in Charleston, estimates that just under 5% of adults are afflicted with the disorder.

-But the most significant problem for the ADHD and marriage isn’t treatment…it’s an accurate and timely diagnosis.
+But the most significant problem for ADHD and marriage isn’t treatment… it’s an accurate and timely diagnosis.

 Research on the impact that ADHD has on married life is growing.
 An increasing number of studies are showing a connection between ADHD and ongoing marital conflict.

 In a recent study, patients with undiagnosed and untreated ADHD had a higher average number of troubled marriages.
-Both partners in an ADHD marriage also report that they are less satisfied with their relationship than couples who aren’t struggling with ADHD.
+Both partners in an ADHD marriage also report less satisfaction with their relationship than couples who aren’t struggling with ADHD.

 Melissa Orlov is perhaps the leading thinker on ADHD and marriage.
 She describes a typical pattern of over-functioning by the non-ADHD partner who comes to resemble, over time, a parent-child relationship.